Brunomvsilva/KeyTestBox/README.md

 ### Software Requirements

+- Firmware developed in C
 - Start and stop a test routine upon request
 - Ability to export the acquired test data
 - Capability to execute external commands during the test routine
-- Use of the MQTT (Message Queuing Telemetry Transport) protocol for communication with the host
+- Use of the MQTT protocol for communication with the host
-- Firmware developed in C

 ---